There are TWO ways to Register:

 Step 2: A Cessation counsellor will collect a brief smoking history and help you develop a personalized plan.
 Once enrolled, you will receive a series of arranged call backs from a Cessation Counsellor to support your quit.

 2. Register Online

-Important Notice: By registering online, you'll also gain access to exclusive quit tools and resources available only to Albertaquits Online members.
-REGISTER NOW.
+By registering online, you'll also gain access to exclusive quit tools and resources available only to AlbertaQuits Online members.

 Who should call the helpline?

 Cessation Counsellors will help many different people for a whole variety of reasons, including: